LunaLeMoon/Simple-Hat-Prop-in-Vehicle-Script/README.md

 ## v1.0.4-beta
 > (2023-06-02)

 Made syntax corrections.
 General purpose lua is not enough, I'd had to rewrite (with some help) so it complies with CfxLua/ Lua 5.3 syntax.
+Renamed the client script and corrected the client script name on fxmanifest.

 ## v1.0.3-beta
 > (2023-06-01)